daniel-yj-yang/ml/PCA/README.md

 #### Common-Language Goal
 To find ```m``` principal components to account for most of the variation in ```X```, where ```m``` << ```p```

+- Approach 1: Eigendecomposition of the data covariance matrix
+- Approach 2: Singular value decomposition of the data matrix

 <hr>

 ### Approach 1: Eigendecomposition of the data covariance matrix